-Beginning November 15, 2019, Fellows-in-Training will be invited to submit clinicopathologic slides and photographs of Mohs cases that have uncommon or rare pathology or that illustrate prototypical diagnostic challenges and keys to diagnosis or tumor detection.
+Fellows-in-Training are invited to submit clinicopathologic slides and photographs of Mohs cases that have uncommon or rare pathology or that illustrate prototypical diagnostic challenges and keys to diagnosis or tumor detection.
 The winner will be invited to present the case during a plenary session at the Annual Meeting.

 The ACMS will develop a library of interesting cases for an online teaching set, which all fellows-in-training and members of the ACMS may access.

 - Members of the Slide Quality Review Committee independently review each submission.

 - To ensure fairness, reviewers are blinded to the author(s) and/or institution(s) who submit the case.

 - Each reviewer independently scores the case based on:

 - Quality of the clinical photographs and frozen section histology

 - Delivery of educational points

 - Organization and coherence of the clinical question/interest